 Select a permission group based on your business requirements.

 A permission group named VPC default permission group (all allowed) is automatically created for each Alibaba Cloud account.
-This permission group allows access from all IP addresses in the VPC to the file system by using the mount target.
+This permission group allows all IP addresses in the VPC to access the file system by using the mount target.
 You can also create a permission group based on your business scenario.
-For more information, see Create a permission group and add rules to the permission group.
+For more information, see Procedure.

 Enable IPv6